 Remember though, the referee is ALWAYS right.

-The normal consequence of a foul is a direct kick for the opposing team.
-However, depending on the type of foul and severity, the player “dishing it out” may be punished.
 Punishment is given in soccer with yellow and red cards.
 The FIFA soccer rules give the guidelines for when to give a yellow card to a player and when to give a red card.
 If a player is given two yellow cards in the same game, that is equal to a red card.
 A red card can be given at any time without the player first receiving a yellow card.
 When a player gets a red card, they must leave the game and their team must play short.
 An ejected player cannot be replaced (unless they are ejected prior to the start of the game).

 RULE 10 - Offside

-NOTE: offside is not called in kindergarten and 1st grade leagues.

 This is, without a doubt, the least understood rule by parents and coaches alike.
 The first thing to know is that you cannot be offside on a corner kick, goal kick, or throw-in.
 Also, it is not a penalty for a player to simply be in an offside position.
 The player must be involved in active play as determined by the referee to be called offside.

 As quoted from the FIFA soccer rules: